JRMeyer/jrmeyer.github.io/_posts/2020-03-21-overview-mtl-in-asr.markdown

 <br>
 ###Miscellaneous Speech Applications

 Extending the work from Multi-Task speech recognition to Key-Word Spotting, the researchers in panchapagesan2016multi combined parameter-copying and MTL.
-They first took an Acoustic Model from large-vocabulary English recognition task, re-initialized the weights immediately proceeding the output layer, and retrained with two output layers, one layer predicting only the phonemes in the Key-Word of interest, and another layer predicting senomes from the large vocabulary task.
+They first took an Acoustic Model from large-vocabulary English recognition task, re-initialized the weights immediately proceeding the output layer, and retrained with two output layers.
+One layer predicted only the phonemes in the Key-Word of interest, and another layer predicted senomes from the large vocabulary task.

 To predict turn-taking behavior in conversation, the authors in hara2018prediction trained a model to jointly predict backchannelling and use of filler words.